 10. Dress smart and simple - nothing distracting

 Our last top tip is to dress smart and simple.
 Research the company culture to gather a feel for whether it’s extremely smart or extremely casual.
-However, if you do not the dress code of the company, it is better to play it safe and dress smart and simple.
-Do not wear distracting jewelry or anything with a slogan.
+However, if you do not know the dress code, it is better to play it safe and dress smart and simple.
+Do not wear distracting jewellery or anything with a slogan.
 You do not want the interviewer to be distracted.